ciocan-ionut/Projects/University Projects/C++ Projects/README.md

 # C++ Projects
-These are the projects I made while learning C
+These are the projects I made while learning C++